 I’ve adopted the definition from the APA Dictionary:

-On a personal level, I have always admired excellent professionals who embody humility, and conversely I’ve always faced challenges when working with people on the opposite end of the spectrum.
+On a personal level, I admire professionals who embody humility, and I’ve faced challenges when working with people on the opposite end of the spectrum.

-I always seek to adopt humility as an attitude and employ it in my leadership style.
+I seek to adopt humility as an attitude and use it in my leadership style.
 This means I seek to act with personal humility, whilst promoting organisational humility.
 Both are significant.
 Working in an organisation where humility is not strived for can, in my experience, be risky.
-Power imbalances appear, blind spots emerge in organisational strategy and mistakes are treated harshly.
-Similarly, I’ve experienced the opposite, where mistakes are truly treated as learning opportunities and colleagues celebrate achievements, whilst striving for a collective sense of humility.
+Power imbalances appear, blind spots emerge in organisational strategy and mistakes lead to harsh responses.
+Similarly, I’ve experienced the opposite, where mistakes are treated as learning opportunities and colleagues celebrate achievements, whilst striving for a collective sense of humility.

-Keeping each other humble within the workplace then, is an important act to prevent us from becoming too sure of ourselves, too cocky, perhaps, too arrogant.
+Keeping each other humble within the workplace is an important act to prevent us from becoming too sure of ourselves, too cocky, or arrogant.
 It serves the purpose of keeping us sharp.
-We can absolutely celebrate each other’s successes, but must remain vigilant to not let them influence our perception and judgment of each other.
+We can celebrate each other’s successes, but remain vigilant to not let them influence our perception and judgment of each other.

 Agility

-Agile thinking entered the collective work field back in 2001, with the introduction of the Agile Manifesto (Beck et al., 2001).
+Agile thinking entered the collective workforce back in 2001, with the introduction of the Agile Manifesto (Beck et al., 2001).

-Whilst originally conceived to help restructure the field of software development, the 12 principles have since been adopted in many different fields.
+Whilst conceived to help restructure the field of software development, the 12 principles have since been adopted by different fields.

 It’s led to the introduction of productivity approaches such as scrum or kanban boards.

-In my work in education I’ve always felt that school development should be more of an iterative process, one which is never truly finished in an ever-changing world.
-When I came across these 12 agile principles, I adapted them specifically to my work in safeguarding and child protection.
+In my work in education I’ve felt that school development is an iterative process, one which is never finished in a changing world.
+When I came across these 12 agile principles, I adapted them to my work in safeguarding and child protection.
 To help you do the same, I’ve compiled a list of reflective questions below, with an easy-to-use PDF download that captures all key questions.

 It’s in the interplay

-I found that the 12 principles of Agile only required very mild modification to principles 1 and 9 to fit the educational safeguarding context:
+I found that the 12 principles of Agile required mild modification to principles 1 and 9 to fit the educational safeguarding context:

 - Student Safety: Is student safety the paramount consideration in all processes?

-- Changing Requirements: Are all our procedures and policies up to date with all (legal) requirements?
+- Changing Requirements: Are all our procedures and policies up to date with (legal) requirements?

-- Frequent Delivery: Do we clearly and effectively deliver interventions and support in safeguarding matters?
+- Frequent Delivery: Do we deliver interventions and support in safeguarding matters?

 - Promoting Collaboration: Can we showcase collaborative efforts, in our school and with the wider community?